Periods: Important things to know

 - menstrual sponges

 These products can help you manage your period and help prevent leaks.
 It’s important to use the type of product that works best for you.
-If you have questions about your cycle and/or personal hygiene products, you can talk to a doctor, pharmacist, parent/caregiver or teacher.
+If you have questions about your cycle and/or personal hygiene products, you can talk to a health-care professional, parent/caregiver, teacher or anyone else you trust.

 What is premenstrual syndrome (PMS)?

 In the weeks before their monthly period, some people experience premenstrual syndrome (PMS).
-PMS is a series of emotional and physical symptoms your body goes through as it prepares to shed its uterine lining.
+PMS is a series of emotional and physical symptoms your body may go through as it prepares to shed its uterine lining.
 PMS symptoms may include:

 - cramps (caused by the uterus contracting as it sheds its lining)